Make your own pre-columbian style whistling vessel!

 - Presentations on history and culture around these vessels, and theories on how they were used in ancient pre-columbian cultures.

-- Sunday morning finish up your projects, final touches, and communal lunch.
+- Sunday morning start to finish up your projects, final touches, and communal lunch, continue working if needed.